-Once you have added a WMS server, and if any layer from a WMS server is queryable, you can then use the like the latest tool to select a pixel on the map canvas.
+Once you have added a WMS server, and if any layer from a WMS server is queryable, you can then use the Identify tool to select a pixel on the map canvas.
 A query is made to the WMS server for each selection made.
 The results of the query are returned in plain text.
 The formatting of this text is dependent on the particular WMS server used.
-Format selection
+Format selection are vector features, as from a regular vector layer.
+When a single feature is selected in the tree, it is highlighted in the map and it can be copied to the clipboard and pasted to another vector layer.
+See the example setup of the UMN Mapserver below to support GetFeatureInfo in GML format.

 If multiple output formats are supported by the server, a combo box with supported formats is automatically added to the identify results dialog and the selected format may be stored in the project for the layer.
-GML format support
+GML format support in layer METADATA add which fields should be included and define geometry (example):

 The Identify tool supports WMS server response (GetFeatureInfo) in GML format (it is called Feature in the QGIS GUI in this context).
-If "Feature" format is supported by the server and selected, results of the Identify tool are vector features, as from a regular vector layer.
-When a single feature is selected in the tree, it is highlighted in the map and it can be copied to the clipboard and pasted to another vector layer.
-See the example setup of the UMN Mapserver below to support GetFeatureInfo in GML format.
+If "Feature" format is supported by the server and selected, results of the Identify tool